jul6art/macos-utils/README.md

 License
 -------

-The Push Bundle is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The MacOS Utils is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 &copy; 2021 [dev in the hood](https://devinthehood.com)